CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 ====================

 From now on we are going to go into details of how things are implemented in Qt.
 So in case you have any doubts, the Qt documentation will be your best guide.
-We created an annex to this tutorial that quickly explains way the fundamental concepts of Qt for those in a hurry: :ref:`qt-fundamentals`
+We created an annex to this tutorial that quickly explains way the fundamental concepts of Qt for those in a hurry: :ref:`qt-fundamentals`.

 Timer updates
 ~~~~~~~~~~~~~

-The first problem with our plugin is that its pomodoro timer is not being updated.
+The first problem with our plugin is that its Pomodoro timer is not being updated.
 To activate it we can use the ``QTimer`` in ``PomodoroTimerStatus``, which is present because it's an instance of ``BaseTimerStatus``.

 The second version where the value in the status bar is updated is called ``TIMER``.